chubbymaggie/fossa-docs/src/md/integrating-tools/circleci.md

 # CircleCI Integration

 This guide is for you to set up the FOSSA app in your CI workflow.
-We offer two ways currently for you to integrate FOSSA into your workflow, through a `CircleCI Build Step`, or a `Post-build Webhook`.
+We offer two ways currently for you to integrate FOSSA into your workflow, through a `CircleCI Build Step`, or a `CircleCI Post-build Webhook`.

 ## CircleCI Build Step